Lumi-supercomputer/LUMI-training-materials/docs/4day-20241028/notes_2_07_LUMI_Software_Stacks.md

       ![module spider demo slide 8](https://462000265.lumidata.eu/4day-20241028/img/LUMI-4day-20241028-software/LMODModuleSpiderGnuplotVersion_2.png){ loading=lazy }
     </figure>

+    This now shows full help information for the specific module, including what should be done to make the module available.
+For this GNUplot module we see that there are three ways to load the module: By loading `LUMI/24.03` combined with `partition/C`, by loading `LUMI/23.03` combined with `partition/G` or by loading `LUMI/24.03` combined with `partition/L`.
+So use only a single line, but chose it in function of the other modules that you will also need.
+In this case it means that that version of GNUplot is available in the `LUMI/24.03` stack which we could already have guessed from its name, with binaries for the login and large memory nodes and the LUMI-C compute partition.
+This does however not always work with the Cray Programming Environment modules.

+    Finally, try `module spider CMake/3.29.3` (remember this was an extension of a module):

     <figure markdown style="border: 1px solid #000">
       ![module spider demo slide 9](https://462000265.lumidata.eu/4day-20241028/img/LUMI-4day-20241028-software/LMODModuleSpiderCMakeVersion_1.png){ loading=lazy }
     </figure>

+    This now shows us that this tool is in the `buildtools/24.03` module (among others) and gives us 4 different options to load that module as it is provided in the `CrayEnv` and the `LUMI/24.03` software stacks and for all partitions (basically because we don't do processor-specific optimisations for these tools).

 ### Module keyword command